 We started by researching the top-rated and most popular baby monitors to see which should be included in our hands-on testing.
 We considered potential options with different features in a variety of price ranges.
-In total, we looked at over 40 baby monitors ranging in price from $16 to $300, before narrowing down the list to 9 finalists that we put through our entire series of tests.
+In total, we looked at over 40 baby monitors, before narrowing down the list to 9 finalists that we put through our entire series of tests.

 Baby Monitor Torture Testing

 We put each baby monitor through a myriad of tests to see which performed the best.
 These tests are designed to stress each monitor's capabilities objectively for range, sound quality, ease-of-use, features, battery life, and more.
 We used a combination of lab tests and real-world use to influence our ratings and opinions.